jr-nyc/VPN-VideoConference-ExcludeList/README.md

 # VPN-Exclude

-A script and example Ansible play to generate a Cisco standard ASA ACL of Zoom, Webex, and Mircosoft Teams IPv4 addresses, so you can exclude Video traffic from your VPN tunnel.
+A script to collect the IPv4 addresses required for conferencing of Zoom, Webex, and Microsoft Teams from the vendors' Website and example Ansible play to generate a Cisco standard ASA ACL so you can exclude Video traffic from your VPN tunnel.

 If you don't run ASAs the `get'service_name'IPs` functions in the script collects the IPs from each services website, and puts them in a list for you.